muccg/django-useraudit/README.md

 Has been developed and tested on Django 1.9, but should work on other versions too.

-Django migrations and (South migrations for Django 1.7 and lower) are provided to make schema changes easier.
+Django migrations and are provided to make schema changes easier.

 ## Installation